 Make your mark on history!

-The East Riding Archives need Minecrafters aged 11-16 based in the East Riding of Yorkshire (Hull Minecrafters you can join in too!) to tell us about your life during the COVID-19 pandemic and recreate it in Minecraft, through writing in a “book and quill” or by building.
-You can take part either in your own version of the game, or on our online Archiverse map (if you have Minecraft Java Edition).
+The East Riding Archives need Minecrafters under the age of 16 based in the East Riding of Yorkshire (Hull Minecrafters you can join in too!) to tell us about your life during the COVID-19 pandemic and recreate it in Minecraft, through writing in a “book and quill” or by building.

 What are we collecting?